Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Introduction

-The two original axioms involved in our characterization are interpreted along this line: we propose in Axiom \ref{axiomunani_new} a relatively strong sufficient condition for \textit{incomparability} ---so that Axiom \ref{axiomunani_new} is satisfied by the vast majority of incomplete criteria defined on single acts proposed in the literature--- and a relatively weak sufficient condition for \textit{comparability} in Axiom \ref{axiomtransiincomp_new}.
+The original axiom involved in our characterization is interpreted along this line: Axiom \ref{axiomtransiincomp_new} provides a relatively weak sufficient condition for \textit{comparability}.
 Our axiomatization maintains the assumption that preferences are complete over constant acts, deemed as the simplest ones.
-Axiom \ref{axiomunani_new} underscores the role of constant acts as benchmarks for decision making: if the DM is unable to compare the act $g$ to the constant act $x$ whenever she is unable to compare $x$ to $f$, then she is not able to compare $f$ and $g$.
-According to Axiom \ref{axiomtransiincomp_new}, if \textit{i)} the DM cannot compare $f$ to the constant $x$, while she declares $x$ more desirable than $g$ and, on the other hand, $ii)$ she cannot compare $g$ to the constant act $y$, while she declares $f$ more desirable than $y$, then she declares $f$ more desirable than $g$.
-Thus, \textit{two specific aligned pieces of evidence are enough} to conclude that an act is better than an other one, and Axiom \ref{axiomtransiincomp_new} may be seen as formulating a minimal departure from the completeness of a standard expected utility preference relation ---we refer the reader to Section \ref{subsubsectionaxioms1} for a more precise discussion.
+According to Axiom \ref{axiomtransiincomp_new}, if \textit{i)} the DM cannot compare $f$ to the constant $x$, while she declares $x$ more desirable than $g$ and, on the other hand, \textit{ii)} she cannot compare $g$ to the constant act $y$, while she declares $f$ more desirable than $y$, then she declares $f$ more desirable than $g$.
+Thus, \textit{two specific aligned pieces of evidence are enough} to conclude that an act is better than another, and Axiom \ref{axiomtransiincomp_new} may be seen as formulating a minimal departure from the completeness of a standard expected utility preference relation.